 IT: The glue that makes everything stick

-ERP Administrator or Technical Project Manager.
-These IT roles figure out how to collect lease data that may be scattered across many data sources and even regions, and consolidate it into one central location.
-It is IT’s job to ensure that data flows from the sources of record to a lease accounting system and ultimately to your GL or ERP system.
-IT is heavily invested in how the integration works, investigating all avenues, setting up flat file exchanges, and overseeing a seamless connection.
+IT understands systems integration.
+It is IT’s job to ensure that data flows from the source of record — the lease management — to a lease accounting system such as an ERP system.
+They are heavily invested in how the integration works, investigating all avenues and overseeing a seamless connection.

 Ready?
 Set.
 Go!

 With the FASB lease accounting changes on the horizon, it takes more than your accounting team to ensure that your organization can effectively integrate information, share data and comply with the new standards.
 By fostering early collaboration with real estate, procurement and IT, your accounting department can pave a smoother path to adopting the new standards and avoiding compliance penalties.